callunaborealis/fvtt-macros/src/dnd/old-id-in-packs/README.md

 # Replace ID in packs

-This scripts replaces item / entity ID on incoming compendiums with the old ID in the custom compendiums.
+This script replaces item / entity ID on incoming compendiums with the old ID in the custom compendiums.

 ![Compendium Logic](compendium-logic.png)

-- If item on own compendium does not match item on incoming ==> Change item on incoming with old ID
+- If the item on own compendium does not match item on incoming
+  - Change item on incoming with old ID
-- Item on own compendium doesn't exist on incoming ==> Add own item with own ID on incoming compendium
+- Item on own compendium doesn't exist on incoming
+  - Add own item with own ID on incoming compendium
-- New item on incoming compendium ==> Keep new item on incoming
+- New item on incoming compendium
+  - Keep new item on incoming

 ## How to use